 How can I prevent spreading gonorrhea?

 - If you think you have gonorrhea, you should stop having sex.
 As long as you have gonorrhea, you can pass it on to someone else.
-You need to wait until you’ve finished all treatment.
-Your health care provider will tell you if it is ok for you to resume sexual activity.
+You need to wait until you’ve finished all treatment with antibiotics.
+Your health care provider will tell you when it is safe to have sex again.

 - Make sure you use a latex (or polyurethane if you are allergic to latex) condom every time you have vaginal, anal, and oral sex.